TrakHound/MTConnect.NET/src/MTConnect.NET-HTTP/Clients/Rest/README.md

-# MTConnect® Http REST Clients
+# MTConnect Http REST Clients
 These client classes use the Http REST Api that is described in **Part 1 : Section 5.4 & Section 8 of the MTConnect Standard**.

 ## MTConnectClient